DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 ### Big Bang Integrated

 This track includes packages that are owned and maintained by the Big Bang value stream, and are integrated to the Big Bang chart, i.e. all core and addon packages.
-Packages in this track require an explicit stakeholder sponsor.
+For this track, Big Bang is the sponsor.

 - **+ Big Bang Integrated**: To add new packages to this track a user must follow the [BBTOC Approval Process](#bbtoc-approval-process).
-After approval, the work will include, but isn't limited to: defining the upstream (if applicable), selecting a mission team to own the package, identifying security needs, identifying and documenting an explicit stakeholder sponsor, and following the [Definition of Done Checklist](https://repo1.dso.mil/big-bang/team/team-charter/-/blob/main/docs/team_norms/new-gitLab-epic-checklist-template.md?ref_type=heads#definition-of-done-checklist).
+After approval, the work will include, but isn't limited to: defining the upstream (if applicable), selecting a mission team to own the package, identifying security needs, and following the [Definition of Done Checklist](https://repo1.dso.mil/big-bang/team/team-charter/-/blob/main/docs/team_norms/new-gitLab-epic-checklist-template.md?ref_type=heads#definition-of-done-checklist).
 - **-> Big Bang Maintained**: To move a package from BB Integrated to BB Maintained a user must follow the [BBTOC Approval Process](#bbtoc-approval-process).
 After approval, the [track change notifications](#track-change-notification) should begin as soon as possible.
 The work to move the package should not be released until the target date identified in the notification.
 That work will include, but is not limited to: updating the track badge, removing references in the Big Bang chart, updating the documentation to reflect its new deployment strategy.
 - **-> Community Maintained**: This should typically be done by moving to Big Bang Maintained first.
 This gives customers who rely on the package more time to find alternatives.
 If it is known at the outset that a package will eventually move to Community Maintained, call that out in track change notifications.